Riimu/Kit-ClassLoader/README.md

 ```

 If a specific directory only applies to a specific namespace, you can use the
 second parameter to define the namespace as well.
-The directory still needs to
+However, The directory still
-point to the base directory for the namespace.
+needs to point to the base directory for the namespace.
 For example:

 ```php
 <?php